kenanb/kenanb-blog/_posts/2024-01-10-on-xmacros-and-preprocessor.md

 ## A Macro Error

 Now, imagine there is an error, and it looks like a macro related issue.
-I once read [VSCode can do C/C++ macroexpansion nowadays][vscode-expand] so maybe this is not a problem for most programmers nowadays.
-But in case that's not solving it for you, you can also use GCC to generate the expanded state for you.
+I once read [VSCode can do C/C++ macroexpansion nowadays][vscode-expand] so maybe this is not a problem for most programmers.
+(I use Emacs.)
+But in case that's not solving it for you, GCC can help.

-After all, you can ask GCC compiler driver to only preprocess the source file, instead of compiling it, using the [`-E` option][gcc-options].
+After all, you can ask GCC to only preprocess the source file, instead of compiling it, using the [`-E` option][gcc-options].

 For debugging macros and preprocessing in general, I usually also add [`-P` and `-H` preprocessor options][gcc-preprocessor-options] as well: